Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A5JsCEPWRu4.md

 # [March 1st, 2022 Livestream](../2022-03-01.md)
 ## Q&A: What's with the artefacts around the World?
 https://www.youtube.com/watch?v=A5JsCEPWRu4
-This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: The World President commanded me to harvest alien artefacts.
-Will there be more lore on them?](./yt-GPH14tfZa9o.md) [https://www.youtube.com/watch?v=GPH14tfZa9o](https://www.youtube.com/watch?v=GPH14tfZa9o)
+This question was possibly duplicated with a more recent answer: December 6th, 2022 Livestream Q&A: Will artefacts affect gameplay? [https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=7359&end=7371](https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=7359&end=7371)

 ### Topics